ALoginov/ALLoadingView/README.md

 ### Description
 `ALLoadingView` is a class for displaying pop-up views to notify users that some work is in progress.
 Written in `Swift 3`

+### Latest release [1.1.0]
+- UIStackView is used for positioning subviews
+- `itemSpacing` property introduced to edit spacing of elements in stack view
+- For more information, see [Changelog](https://github.com/ALoginov/ALLoadingView/blob/master/CHANGELOG.md)

 ### Versions
 `1.0.0+` supports Swift 3 version, `0.1.4` - Swift 2.2